As of 11/10/2020

 - Greater Philadelphia Hotel Association’s Hospitality Workers Relief Program, to provide gift cards for local grocery stores and pharmacies to be distributed to hotel employees who have been furloughed, laid off or lost their jobs

 Visit our COVID-19 Resources page for additional information.
-To make a donation to our COVID-19 Emergency Response Fund, click here.
+To make a donation to our Emergency Response Fund, click here.
 Check our blog for up-to-date information and resources.
-Read about our initial of grants here and second round of grants here.